yassn0/pipex/README.md

-To recompile the project and the test executable, run:
+To recompile the project and the executable, run:

 make re
 ```